nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 Let's quickly do a breakdown of this function.

-1. We are dealing with two generic types, 'A' and 'B', where 'A' represents the type of the objects in the incoming list and 'B' represents the type of the result foldRight returns.
+1. We are dealing with two generic types, `A` and `B`, where `A` represents the type of the objects in the incoming list and `B` represents the type of the result foldRight returns.
-2. We have 3 parameters. 'z' of type 'B', the value to return for an empty list, 'f' is the function representing the operation we perform between each pair of list elements, and 'l' the original list passed in.
+2. We have 3 parameters. `z` of type `B`, the value to return for an empty list; `f` is the function representing the operation we perform between each pair of list elements; and `l` the original list passed in.
-3. The base case is we have 'Nil', where 'l' has no elements.
-In this case we return 'z'
+3. The base case is we have `Nil`, where `l` has no elements.
+In this case we return `z`
-4. In the recursive case, we pattern match on the list using the 'cons' operator with 'head::tail'.
-Then we invoke our 'f' function, but before evaluating these calls to 'f' we are doing a recursive call to foldRight and building up the call stack until we reach the Nil case.
-The end result is a nested series of calls to 'f' that will be popped off the call stack, un-suspended, and evaluated, looking something like if we were to do
+4. In the recursive case, we pattern match on the list using the `cons` operator with `head::tail`.
+Then we invoke our `f` function, but before evaluating these calls to `f` we are doing a recursive call to `foldRight` and building up the call stack until we reach the `Nil` case.
+The end result is a nested series of calls to `f` that will be popped off the call stack, un-suspended, and evaluated, looking something like if we were to do

 `f(a(0), f(a(1), ... f(a(n-1), f(a(n), z))))`.

 The above example using the recursive form matches closely to our definitions of sum and product and also to the version Hughes uses in his memo.
-Back in our first example with 'cons', we spoke about how functional style was giving us a way to break a solution down while leaving the door open for interesting ways to glue it back together.
+Back in our first example with `cons`, we spoke about how functional style was giving us a way to break a solution down while leaving the door open for interesting ways to glue it back together.
 This foldRight example puts that on display.
-With this implementation the pattern match shows that foldRight is specifically looking for that 'cons' link between elements, and then it is combining a new function 'f' in place of 'cons' to accumulate a value based on that function's evaluation.
-Since foldRight is a higher order function, 'f' doesn't to be a specific function, we can do this combining with any behavior we like.
+With this implementation the pattern match shows that foldRight is specifically looking for that `cons` link between elements, and then it is combining a new function `f` in place of `cons` to accumulate a value based on that function's evaluation.
+Since `foldRight` is a higher order function, `f` doesn't to be a specific function, we can do this combining with any behavior we like.

 We got there!
-We've built the programming version of our multi-purpose kitchen appliance, our all-in-one home gym apparatus, the printed circuit board in the computer I'm using to write this article, etc., all with some adherence to functional constraints and a function that can accept another function as a parameter.
+We've built the programming version of our multi-purpose kitchen appliance, our all-in-one home gym apparatus, the printed circuit board in the computer I'm using to write this article, etc. -- all with some adherence to functional constraints and a function that can accept another function as a parameter.
 With the higher order functions, we can scalpel our code in half instead of sawing it, pull out the concrete subroutines and values and leave behind a pattern that may have several uses outside of the way we were originally trying to apply it.
 In the stand mixer example, it would be like realizing that if we change the motor attachment then a whisk/egg beater was only one of many stirring actions we could support.

-While you may not be able to bake delicious cakes with it, foldRight proves extremely versatile.
-Here are some examples of foldRight you can try in your Scala 3 REPL, using the List implementation of foldRight from Scala's standard library[^5]:
+While you may not be able to bake delicious cakes with it, `foldRight` proves extremely versatile.
+Here are some examples of `foldRight` you can try in your Scala 3 REPL, using the List implementation of foldRight from Scala's standard library[^5]:

 ```scala
     val myList = List(1, 2, 3)